rudydelorenzo/rudydelorenzo/README.md

 ### Hi!
 I'm Rudy 👋

-I'm a BSc student at U of A, full-time software engg, and part-time README writer 📝
+I'm a swe with a BSc in Computer Science from the University of Alberta 📜

 I love trying out new technologies, so you'll find a bit of everything here: